andrewbrase/unreal_notes/ue_notes.md

     - Information about the game score.
     - Whether a match has started or not.
     - How many AI characters to spawn based on the number of players in the world.

+- For multiplayer games, there is one local instance of the Game State on each player's machine.
+Local Game State instances get their updated information from the server's instance of the Game State.

+The associated C++ class is `GameState`

+---
+### Brush
+- A Brush is an Actor that describes a 3D shape, such as a cube or a sphere.
+You can place brushes in a level to define level geometry (these are known as Binary Space Partition or BSP brushes).
+This is useful if you want to quickly block out a level, for example.

+---
+### Volume
+- Volumes are bounded 3D spaces that have different uses based on the effects attached to them.
+For example:

+    - Blocking Volumes are invisible and used to prevent Actors from passing through them.
+    - Pain Causing Volumes cause damage over time to any Actor that overlaps them.
+    - Trigger Volumes are programmed to cause events when an Actor enters or exits them.

+*self* Fire area

+---
+### Level
+- A Level is a gameplay area that you define.
+Levels contain everything a player can see and interact with, such as geometry, Pawns, and Actors.

+- Unreal Engine saves each level as a separate `.umap` file, which is why you will sometimes see them referred to as Maps.

+---
+### World
+- A World is a container for all the Levels that make up your game.
+It handles the streaming of Levels and the spawning (creation) of dynamic Actors.